zubairabda/Sunny/README.md

 Note that a valid BIOS file is required to run the application.

+## Run
+Press the 'M' key to bring up a debug menu.

+Images can be loaded directly using the menu, or specified on boot using a sunny.cfg config file

 ## TODO
 While many components require additional work/completion, Most of them are implemented, and Sunny is able to boot into a few games.